rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 I have Ubuntu running on a System76 Gazelle from 2016 and a Dell G5 5587 laptop from 2018.
 I did this because I wanted to get my Linux certifications and I felt that I needed to be running Linux on my daily driver to learn.
 The
 VM can do just about anything the bare metal can do but when I would get stuck on something I would just shut it down and go back to Windows instead of figuring it out.
 Running on bare metal removed the temptation to do that!

 There are a lot of good tutorials on installing Ubuntu available on the Internet so I am not going to cover it here.
 It is actually very easy, pretty much click, click, next, reboot!
+This Youtube video [How to Install Ubuntu 24.04 Desktop: Complete Beginner's Guide](https://www.youtube.com/watch?v=zE7OYNkuQ1w) is a great guide to installing Ubuntu 24.04.

 The site [linux config](https://linuxconfig.org) has a lot of great Ubuntu tutorials.
-Here is a link to a tutorial on installing 22.04 – [How to install Ubuntu 22.04 Jammy Jellyfish Desktop](https://linuxconfig.org/how-to-install-ubuntu-22-04-jammy-jellyfish-desktop).
-If you want to install Ubuntu 22.04 on bare metal the Lenovo T480 is a good choice.
-They are under $200 on ebay in good condition and have hardware that is certified on Ubuntu.
+Here is a link to a several tutorials on installing/configuring 24.04 tools – [Install Ubuntu 24.04 tools](https://linuxconfig.org/page/2?s=How+to+install+Ubuntu+24.04).
+If you want to install Ubuntu 24.04 on bare metal the Lenovo T480 or T490 are good choices.
+They are $200/$300 on ebay in good condition and have hardware that is certified on Ubuntu.
 You can also use the Ubuntu [Search Ubuntu certified hardware](https://ubuntu.com/certified?q=&limit=20&category=Desktop&category=Laptop) site to verify that the hardware you want to use will be well-supported on Ubuntu.

 ### Ubuntu Release Types